Gary L. Wilson: Boards

 Wilson is Chairman of the Board of TruthMD.

 He is trustee emeritus of Duke University and serves on the board of overseers of the Keck School of Medicine at the University of Southern California.

 He previously served on the boards of directors of Northwest Airlines, Inc., The Walt Disney Company and Yahoo!
 Inc.

 Philanthropy

 In 1990 Gary established The Wilson Foundation.
 Its objective is helping the disadvantaged with a focus on education and criminal justice reform.
 The Wilson Foundation partnered with the Koch family to establish the Wilson Center for Science and Justice at Duke Law.
-The Foundation is the prime sponsor of Strive, a school for the under-privileged in the Watts area of Los Angeles.
+The Foundation is the prime sponsor of Strive, a school for the underprivileged in the Watts area of Los Angeles.

 Gary established the Elvin J. Wilson-Duke University Scholarship in memory of his late father.
-Awarded annually to an Alliance High School student who is enrolling at Duke University.
-Duke pays half of the scholarship with Wilson contributing the other half.
+It is awarded annually to an Alliance High School student enrolling at Duke University.
+Duke pays half of the scholarship, with Wilson contributing the other half.
 The program has 14 graduates.
 Wilson has contributed over $10 million to Duke University.

 Personal

-Gary has three sons, Derek, Christopher and Hale, and five grandchildren.
+Gary has three sons, Derek, Christopher, and Hale, and five grandchildren, Tate, Truman, Trinity, Lily, and Christoper.
 He is married to Jane Booke, a fashion designer.
 They live in Los Angeles.